Sennacheribest/DoUpdateBashProject/README.md

-# BASH Script to Perform Updates
+# Script to Perform Updates on Linux
 ### `doupdates.sh` is an easy to deploy BASH script shell for RPM-based Linux derives.

 ### About doupdates.sh